ITotalJustice/TotalGB/README.md

 # tempboy

- gb emulator in mordern c++. name is temporary, memes are forever
+WIP gb emulator

+PR's, issues and any help is very much welcomed!